snap-stanford/GreaseLM/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 ./run_greaselm.sh csqa --data_dir data/
 ```
-You can specify up to 2 GPUs you want to use in the beginning of the command `CUDA_VISIBLE_DEVICES=...`.
+You can specify up to 2 GPUs you want to use at the beginning of the command `CUDA_VISIBLE_DEVICES=...`.

 Similarly, to train GreaseLM on OpenbookQA, run
 ```